outsinre/outsinre.github.com/_posts/2014-11-04-jekyll-poole-lanyon-blog-building.md

 **4** Visit `username.github.io`
 What you see it not yours, all the contents are from *Lanyon*.
 We need to modify the contents for our own use.
 We should firstly validate the modification before push to remote repository. `Jekyll` can do that validation.
 **5** `Jekyll`
 For installation, refer to [Install Jekyll 2 on Ubuntu 14.04](http://michaelchelen.net/81fa/install-jekyll-2-ubuntu-14-04/) and [Official site](http://jekyllrb.com/docs/installation/).

+* `sudo apt-get install ruby ruby-dev make`
+* `sudo gem install jekyll --no-rdoc --no-ri`
+* `sudo apt-get install nodejs` <span style="color:gray">There is a current issue that causes Jekyll to require a JavaScript runtime even if it will not be used.
+Installing nodejs helps solve the issue</span>
+* `jekyll -v`

 Jekyll comes with a built-in development server that will allow you to preview what the generated site will look like in your browser locally by `http://localhost:4000`.
 You can try now:

 * Run `$ jekyll server` in `username.github.com` directory